evought/VCard-Tools/README.md

 To force them to be rebuilt.
 You can then:

+    $ phing createUnitDBUser

+To create the unit test user for you according to the db.properties settings using the development user credentials.
+If your development user is permitted to create users and grant privileges, then you should not need to modify these values.
+Otherwise, override the settings in your ${env.USER}.properties file and use whatever process you used to create the development user to do the same with the unit test user.
+Appropriate privileges for that user will be granted in the next step.

+    $ phing creatUnitDB
     $ phing migrateDevelopment

-This will automatically invoke "phing createUnitDB" to create the database and grant permissions to your test user (SELECT, INSERT, UPDATE, and DELETE privileges on VCARD.*) and then it will run all database schema migrations to bring the database up to the current state.
+To create the database and grant permissions to your test user (SELECT, INSERT, UPDATE, and DELETE privileges on VCARD.*) and then run all database schema migrations to bring the database up to the current state.

-The unit tests will automatically delete new rows and reset the table state after each run, so you *should not* have to clean and reset the database\
-yourself unless something has happened to disrupt its state or you have intentionally made changes to the data or the schema.
+The unit tests will automatically delete new rows and reset the table state after each run, so you *should not* have to clean and reset the database yourself unless something has happened to disrupt its state or you have intentionally made changes to the data or the schema.
 If that happens:

    $ phing rollbackDevelopment && phing migrateDevelopment

-Will recreate the tables.
+Will recreate the tables, or, in an extreme case:

+   $ phing dropUnitDB
+   $ phing createUnitDB && phing migrateDevelopment

 The unit tests rely on an xml table dump to set/reset the initial state for the testcases.
 If the schema has changed, you will want to recreate this file by running (e.g.):

     $mysqldump --xml -t -u [username] -p [database] > tests/emptyVCARDDB.xml